Janet McNAY (1861-1886)

 She tried to support herself working as a domestic servant, but with severe epilepsy, it would have been difficult for her to maintain employment.

 At age 16 years, Janet McNay was admitted to Adelaide Hospital in May of 1876 and treated for Epilepsy.
 She was discharged on June 24 of that year.
-She was to suffer from and extreme case of Epilepsy for her whole life.
+She was to suffer from extreme Epilepsy for her whole life.

 Janet was admitted to the hospital at least one other time when the admission report lists her relatives as her step-father, David Chamberlain whose whereabouts were unknown at the time and her sister, Agnes, Mrs. Charles James Warren.
 Charles was a baker in Houghton at the time.
 Also listed was her brother, John McNay of North Adelaide.
 Her religion was noted as Protestant.